jar398/listtools/doc/guide.md

 Row 2: _P. lineatus nigellus_ sec.
 A is strictly contained in _P. umbratus_ sec.
 B, i.e. it has been moved out of _P. lineatus_.

-Row 3: Subspecies _P. lineatus lineatus_ promoted to species.
+Row 3: _P. lineatus lineatus_ sec.
+A promoted to species, i.e. its name in B is _P. lineatus lineatus_.

 Rows 4, 5: Species carried over unchanged.

-Row 6: _P umbratus_ sec.
+Row 6: _P. umbratus_ sec.
 A (the concept) is not in the B checklist, but is represented by _P. aquilus_ sec.
-B (which it contains) and _P umbratus_ sec.
-B (which it overlaps).
+B (which it contains) and by part of _P. umbratus_ sec.
+B (that is, it overlaps _P. umbratus_ sec.
+B without containing it completely).

-Row 7: Subspecies _aquilas_ promoted to species.
+Row 7: Subspecies _aquilas_ promoted to species; a clerical change in how the concept is named.

 Row 8: _P. umbratus oratus_ sec.
 A doesn't have its own record in B except as a synonym.
 It has been lumped into _P. umbratus_ sec.
 B (which, remember, differs from